You Can Make A Difference

 Start by giving away what you don't need and use, rather than taking time to sell it.
 Continue by giving your time and talents to a cause you care about such as your local church or school, a food pantry, an animal shelter, or a local environmental effort.

 Make an even greater difference by giving money to highly effective charities.
 Can you give 1% of your income (or even more)?
-Give up one coffee drink or one restaurant meal every week and donate that amount.
-Set up an automatic donation of $10 or $20 from every paycheck.
+Or maybe you could give up one coffee drink or one restaurant meal every week and donate that amount.
+Or set up an automatic donation of $10 or $20 from every paycheck.
 Or save all of your coins in a jar, and donate the total every month.

 Give because it helps those who need it.
 Give because it adds meaning to your life.
 Give because it makes you happy.
 Give because you have been blessed.